-Let's start with the basics: This set of four cameras runs at about $90.
+Let's start with the basics: this set of four cameras runs at about $90.
 We're able to stick these in the primary bedroom, kids' room, on the porch, and in the garage.
-The LED lights get it through many a dark night and achieve a clear picture quality.
-There are a variety of sound sensitivity perks — such as the 'baby crying' sensor — that are practical and useful.
+The LED lights provide clear picture quality even in the dead of night.
+There are a variety of sound sensitivity perks—such as the 'baby crying"' sensor—that are practical and useful.
 Additionally, it has a two-way audio system that allows us to speak to (or spook) anything on the other end of the camera.

 Then comes the security system itself.
 We're able to receive a 24/7 live emergency response service.
 That means that certified dispatchers like EMS services, police, and firefighters are alerted with a tap of a button on our smartphones.

 We're able to store continuous recordings on an optional microSD card or on the included cloud storage option.
 Google Assistant and Amazon Alexa also are supported with the YI camera.
-Setting up the YI system is fairly easy, and a basic 2ghz WiFi connection is needed to connect to the app.
-The power cable does have its downside, though: You may need to buy an additional extension for power units that are harder to reach.
+Setting up the system is fairly easy, and a basic 2.4 GHz Wi-Fi connection is needed to connect to the app.
+The power cable does have its downside, though: you may need to buy an additional extension for power units that are harder to reach.

 The YI Camera is like a baby monitor/outdoor/indoor surveillance system, depending on where and how it's placed around and in the home.
 Its portability and solid sense of versatility give it an edge that singular home security cameras can't beat.

-They say good things come in threes and this next camera follows suit.
-This pack of cameras is bumped up to a cool $180.
-Short, sweet, and available in black and white, the Ring Indoor Camera brings us back to the (efficient) basics.
-For less than $200, we are getting three 1080p HD home security cameras that integrate seamlessly with Amazon Alexa.
+They say good things come in threes, and this next camera follows suit.
+This pack of cameras is only $180.
+Short, sweet, and available in black and white color options, the Ring Indoor Camera brings us back to the (efficient) basics.
+For under $200, you get three 1080p HD home security cameras that integrate seamlessly with Amazon Alexa.

 No fussy or additional app downloads are needed to have a hands-free experience.
 The Ring app also lets us connect other indoor cams to this one.
 This is a useful feature for when we need additional surveillance but don't want the hassle of using different monitoring apps each time.

 Installation takes about five minutes.
-It's the standard plug-in to the wall, download the app, and sync your device to the camera!
+It's the standard process of plugging-in to the wall, downloading the app, and following the on-screen instructions.

-Live motion detection is included at all times and two-way talking is available.
-The camera quality is the biggest pro of this DIY home security cam.
-That's because it also allows for a wide range of motion with its 140-degree field of view.
+Live motion detection is included at all times and two-way audio is available.
+The camera quality is the biggest pro of this DIY home security cam thanks to its 140-degree field of view and high resolution.

-The cuteness factor of this accessory is also unmatched by no other home security camera on this list.
+The cuteness factor of this accessory is matched by no other home security camera on this list.

-Now, it's time for the specs: This solar outdoor camera gives us 1080p of HD live streaming.
-As with other mentioned cameras, additional storage can be added in the form of a microSD card.
+Now, it's time for the dirty: this solar outdoor camera gives us 1080p of HD live streaming.
+As with other cameras, additional storage can be added in the form of a microSD card.
 There is little to no buffering or choppiness on the transmission of this footage, and the price tag is an affordable $80.

 The Nest Cam is an affordable and reliable option for those of us who want a Google-integrated camera system while on a budget.

 The Google Home ready security camera rings in at an average of $130 and does not falter in terms of design.
-The 3.3-inch x 3.3-inch body has a 130-degree field of view and screw mount for hard-to-reach areas.
-It is battery-powered, so while it can be used as an incognito device against a tree in your yard (it is a "nest" after all), it will eventually need to be recharged.
-That's hardly a concern with the average seven-month (yes, month) battery life.
+The 3.3-inch x 3.3-inch body has a 130-degree field of view and a screw mount for hard-to-reach areas.
+It's battery-powered, but boasts an average seven month battery life.

-That being said, the Google Home app shows battery life and lets us access all camera settings through a 'device features' menu option.
-We like that the Nest Cam gives us three hours of free rolling internal video storage — perfect for any WiFi downtime issues or any other connectivity problems.
-For an additional $6 per month, we can store 30 days of live footage through their cloud service, which can also be extended to 60 days of video recordings for $12 per month.
+That being said, the Google Home app shows battery life and lets us access all camera settings through a "device features'' menu option.
+We like that the Nest Cam gives us three hours of free rolling internal video storage—perfect for any Wi-Fi downtime issues or other connectivity problems.
+For an additional $6 per month, we can store 30 days of live footage through the Nest Aware cloud service, which can also be extended to 60 days of video recordings for $12 per month.